-Learn ways to stay active and exercise safely during pregnancy.
+Learn about ways to stay active and exercise safely during pregnancy.

 Points to Consider:

-- Drink plenty of water before and during exercise
+- Drink plenty of water before, during and after exercise to stay hydrated

-- Engage in low impact activity and avoid exercises that involve jerking or bouncing, and any contact sport
+- Be gentle with your body; engage in low impact activity and avoid exercises that involve jerking or bouncing

 Monitor Your Nutrition

-An ideal low impact activity, walking keeps you active, strengthens your muscles, and builds endurance.
+An ideal low impact activity, walking keeps you active, strengthens your muscles and is easy on your joints.

 Great for making your stomach muscles stronger and your back muscles more flexible, pelvic tilts help to reduce backache and ease delivery.
 Get on your hands and knees, keeping your head level with your back.
 Pull in your stomach, pushing up with your back like you're making a camel hump.
 Hold it for a few seconds and then relax, without letting your stomach muscles sag.
 Repeat 3 to 5 times, building to 10 repetitions.

-These strengthen your pelvic muscles.
-This comes in handy during delivery and for avoiding hemorrhoids and loss of bladder control.
+Kegel exercises, also known as pelvic floor exercises, strengthen your pelvic muscles.
+Kegel exercises help strengthen the pelvic floor muscles and help improve bladder control.
 Pretend you're trying to stop yourself from urinating by tightening the muscles around the vagina and rectum.
 Hold for 5 seconds, then relax.
 Repeat 4 to 5 times in a row.
 You can even do Kegels while working at your desk or watching TV.